lopcode/vips-ffm/README.md

 # vips-ffm

-[libvips](https://github.com/libvips/libvips) bindings for JVM projects, using the "Foreign Function & Memory API" ([JEP 454](https://openjdk.org/jeps/454)) released in JDK 22.
-The combination of libvips and FFM makes for performant, safe, and ergonomic image manipulation in JVM systems, supporting a vast range of image formats, including HEIC, JXL, WebP, PNG, JPEG, and more.
+[libvips](https://github.com/libvips/libvips) bindings for JVM projects, using the "Foreign Function & Memory API" ([JEP 454](https://openjdk.org/jeps/454)), and the "Class-File API" ([JEP 457](https://openjdk.org/jeps/457)) released in JDK 22.
+The combination of libvips, FFM, and auto-generated helpers makes for performant, safe, and ergonomic image manipulation in JVM systems.
+Supports a vast range of image formats, including HEIC, JXL, WebP, PNG, JPEG, and more.
 Pronounced "vips (like zips) eff-eff-emm".

 Bindings are automatically generated using `jextract`, and enhanced with some helpful wrapper functions to make usage more idiomatic.